dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 choices.

-If your keyboard doesn’t have a Break key, try pressing Ctrl+ScrollLock.
+If your keyboard doesn't have a Break key, try pressing Ctrl+ScrollLock.

 Feel free to use MsgBox functions frequently when you debug your code.
 Just